-Positrons have many potentials in different discipline of science, like chemistry, physics, material science, surface science, biology and nanoscience [2].
-Different approaches implemented to generate positrons, and the main challenge is increasing the intensity (or current) of the positron beam.
-One of the most common method to generate positron beam is electron linac based positron source, which uses electron beam to generated positron beam by bremsstrahlung and pair production processes.
-One of the advantages of the linac based positrons is it is variable energy and intensity.
+Positrons are used in several discipline of sciences, like chemistry, physics, material science, surface science, biology and nanoscience [1].
+Different approaches are used to generate positrons.
+The main challenge is increasing the intensity (or current) of the positron beam.
+One of the most common methods used to generate a positron beam is an electron linac.
+The electron beam produces a positron beam by bremsstrahlung and pair production.
+One of the advantages of the linac based positrons is its variable energy and intensity.

-Positron annihilation spectroscopy is non-damaging detection technique of defects in the material that uses positron beam, which is one of the main research interest at Idaho Accelerator Cetner (IAC).
-It is based on the fact that positrons tend to seek out where there is defects in the material [1].
+Positron annihilation spectroscopy is a non-damaging technique to detect defects in materials.
+It is based on the fact that positrons tend to annihilate near defects in the material [2].
 Different depth of the materials can be probed by using variable energy positron source.
+A variable energy positron source may be uased to probe for defects at different material depths.

-1.2 Positron Production Using Low Energy Linac
+1.2 Positron Production Using Low Energy Electron Linac